pyrsia/.github/contributing.md

 They may be used to:

-- highlight the state of completion, such as "In Review" or "Blocked"
+- highlight the state of completion, such as "Triage" or "Blocked"
-- organizing according to the source code relevant to issues or the source code changed by pull requests, such as "Blockchain", "Discovery", or "Transport"
+- organizing according to the source code relevant to issues or the source code changed by pull requests, such as "Blockchain", "Discovery", or "Network"

 ## Legal